Thinking About...

-Stress can put a heavy weight on to our ability tostress free holiday truly enjoy the holiday season.
+Stress can put a heavy weight on to our ability to truly enjoy the holiday season.
 But there is a special secret weapon we can use to lift that weight and make the holidays soar.

 Each year as the ornaments are brought out to be hung on the tree, floods of memories fill the evening air with many a story or joke to accompany them.